-If you wish you can also use Authorize.net, Braintree payments and a hoard of other credit card providers out there.
+If you wish you can also use Stripe, Authorize.net, Braintree payments and a hoard of other credit card providers out there.
 There’s a neat website called FeeFighters that compares providers to help save you money.

-I personally use Braintree as payments are settled in my account within 12hrs, buyers never seem to have issues and the support they provide is top notch.
+I personally use Stripe as payments are settled in my account within 12hrs, buyers never seem to have issues and the support they provide is top notch.
 They provide the payment gateway making my sites PCI compliant.

-US Phone Numbers
+Get a US Phone Number

 Technically not an issue and possible regardless of whether your company is incorporated here or outside the United States however I find TollFreeForwarding to be the best and then forward the calls to a local Skype number here in my country.

-Business Credit Card
+Get Business Credit Card

 Slightly tricky especially if you don’t put cash into your US bank account right away, I put $5000 into my account and the total cash was able to secure the total credit provided to me.

-Your Delaware Tax Obligations
+Delaware Tax Obligations

 This might be costly to start with but I can guarantee it will be easier and safer than being hit with a huge tax bill (which you’ll struggle to pay) in 5 years time.